Nana-Safo-Duker/Bioinformatics_PrecisionMedicine-Portfolio/README.md

 5. **Execute scripts** via CLI (`python src/main.py`, `Rscript scripts/dna_ml_pipeline.R`, etc.) for batch workflows, automated training, or integration tests.

 > **Note:** All `data/genomics_data.csv` files are placeholders.
 Swap in IRB-approved or de-identified datasets stored securely before training or inference.

 ---

+## Workflow Blueprint

+1. **Discovery:** browse the project capsules to match a workflow to your biological question (variant scoring, biomarker discovery, TF binding, etc.).
+2. **Environment provisioning:** create Python and/or R environments using the provided lock files to ensure version parity.
+3. **Notebook rehearsal:** execute the notebooks end-to-end to understand feature engineering choices, metrics, and visualization outputs.
+4. **Script automation:** move to the CLI scripts (`src/`, `scripts/`) for batch training, hyperparameter sweeps, or CI/CD integration.
+5. **Model management:** persist trained artifacts into the `models/` directory and capture diagnostics inside `results/`.
+6. **Deployment prep:** export metrics, confusion matrices, and ROC plots for downstream reporting or regulatory submissions.

+---